Rebecca Traister Says Women Have Every Right To Be Angry — And Stay Angry

 Advertisement

-R29: Often, women of color — especially Black women but also Latinas — are the victims of tropes like “the Angry Black woman” and the “feisty Latina.”
-How can white women better support women of color who’ve never been allowed to exhibit their anger in the same way?
+R29: Often, women of colour — especially Black women but also Latinas — are the victims of tropes like “the Angry Black woman” and the “feisty Latina.”
+How can white women better support women of colour who’ve never been allowed to exhibit their anger in the same way?

 RT: There are a lot of different ways.
 One is, again, seeking out and listening to the anger of non-white women, even when some of that anger is directed at us, at me — I’m a white woman.
 To listen to the anger and take seriously the anger not only even if, but especially if, some of it is directed at white women.